vsitati/recruiting-ui/README.md

-    --user_role(default value: rm)               - Set the user role to execute the tests with --ats(default value: ats_login)              - Set the endpoint path to "/" by using the tag "ats_login" or "openadmin" --cx(default value: admin)                   - Set the endpoint path to "/admin" by using the tag "admin"
+    --user_role(default value: rm)               - Set the user role to execute the tests with --ats(default value: ats_login)              - Set the endpoint path to "/" by using the tag "ats_login" or "openadmin" --cx(default value: admin)                   - Set the endpoint path to "/admin" by using the tag "admin" --browser_language(default value: english)   - Start the browser in a specific language by using the tags "english", "french", "german", or "spanish"

  _**NB:** All tests will run with the above default values_